kkilobyte/ditch-cros/unenroll.md

 7. Click on the ⚙ (settings) icon in the corner and click "Use local image" and the select your SH1mmer bin file.
 <img src="/img/tutorial/cru-local-image.png">

-8. If you don't use Linux skip to step 9, otherwise, open a terminal and run `lsblk` and verify what your USB drive is, once you have verified, run `cd ~/Downloads; sudo dd if=<sh1mmer file> of=/dev/sd<usb letter> oflag=direct status=progress bs=16M` and wait.
+8. If you don't use Linux, skip to step 9, otherwise, open a terminal and run `lsblk` and verify what your USB drive is, once you have verified, run `cd ~/Downloads; sudo dd if=<sh1mmer file> of=/dev/sd<usb letter> oflag=direct status=progress bs=16M` and wait.
 Skip to step 10.
 9. Plug in the USB drive that you want to use for SH1mmer, do ***NOT*** use the USB drive with your data if you backed up data to a USB drive.
 10. Verify this USB drive doesn't have important data and then wait for it to flash.
 11. Once finished, press `esc+⟳+⏻ ` (`esc+refresh+power`) and then `ctrl+d`.
 Then press `esc+⟳+⏻ ` (`esc+refresh+power`) again and insert the USB.